FastFilter/xorfilter/README.md

 It will *always* return true if v was part of the initial construction (`Populate`) and almost always return false otherwise.

+An xor filter is immutable, it is concurrent.

 Though the filter itself does not use much memory, the construction of the filter needs about 64 bytes of memory per set entry.